Please Complete Committee Request Form Here

-AWARDS: The Awards Committee is responsible for reviewing yearly award recommendations for recipients of REALTOR of the Year, Affiliate of the Year and any other awards as may be determined by committee and approved by the Board of Directors or directive by the Board of Directors.
+AWARDS: The Awards Committee is responsible for reviewing yearly award recommendations for recipients of REALTOR of the Year, Affiliate of the Year, Honorary Life Member, Pride In Profession, Rising Star/Rookie of the Year and any other awards as may be determined by committee and approved by the Board of Directors or directive by the Board of Directors.
 Committee works with staff to provide forms to membership for nominations, and recipients are determined based on criteria provided by candidates, brokers or others from forms.

-HOUSE/PROGRAMS: The House Committee coordinates and organizes programs for the quarterly luncheons such as locations, dates, times, menus, attendees and considers vital information and primary needs of the membership in selecting subjects to be discussed.
+SOCIAL: The Social Committee coordinates and organizes programs for the quarterly luncheons such as locations, dates, times, menus, attendees and considers vital information and primary needs of the membership in selecting subjects to be discussed.
 Also arranges the Holiday Party for the NSBBOR and any other special functions put on by the committee as approved by the Board of Directors.

 LEGISLATIVE/CANDIDATE SCREENING: This committee updates the members on all matters of legislative or regulatory nature affecting not only the real estate field but community protection.
 Recommends actions on behalf of the Board for Calls to Action and local issues.
 Monitors legislative matters at all levels of government.
 Participates in interviewing political candidates and recommendations to the members with Board of Director approval and possible funding.
 Funding is requested and monitored thru the R.P.A.C. committee.